I honestly had no idea that when I began this program today that climate change and global warming was going to be as front and center as it is.

 Take it for what you will.

-Let me tell you what really irritates me on this tax business is the way the and the Clintons are responsible for this because they they change the vernacular.
+Let me tell you what really irritates me on this tax business is the way the Clintons are responsible for this because they changed the vernacular.

 Tax increases, tax payments have become contributions, have become investments.